openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-storwize-svc-driver.rst

 -  resiliency levels (such as, allocating volumes in pools with different RAID levels)

--  features (such as, enabling/disabling Real-time Compression)
+-  features (such as, enabling/disabling Real-time Compression, replication volume creation)

 QOS
 ---